k-frederic/Fred-MS-Projet1/README.md

   - Advertisement window

-### Code

-- __Header Section__
-    * Bootstrap principal was used to create this section [Bootstrap](https://getbootstrap.com/)
-    * CSS code principal learned from codeinstitute courses used to support Bootstrap codes

-- __Navigation buttons for Medium and large viewport__

-   - Large viewport Navigation Menu, this code was copied from [getbootstrap.com](https://getbootstrap.com/docs/4.5/components/navs/#fill-and-justify)
-   - CSS code principles learned from codeinstitute courses have been used to support Bootstrap principles

-- __Navigation for small viewport__

-   - Mobile Nav-Menu Button, this code was copied from [w3schools.com](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)

-- __Content Section__
-    * Bootstrap principles have been used to create this section [Bootstrap](https://getbootstrap.com/)
-    * CSS code structure used was learned during "coders coffeehouse project" as part of codeinstitute courses to support Bootstrap principles

-- __Footer Section__
-    * Bootstrap principles have been used to create this section [Bootstrap](https://getbootstrap.com/)
-    * CSS code structure used was learned during "coders coffeehouse project" as part of codeinstitute courses to support Bootstrap principles

 ## Testing

 Each single page on this website has been tested to make sure codes follow rules and principle accordingly.

 The method used to complete each test is direct input, which consist of copying the entire code of the web-page, pasting it into the validator website, and run the check.

 ### Validator Testing